IshaanDesai/fusion-core-coupling/README.md

 This code is used to solve equations in a geomtric configuration suitable for modelling the core region of a tokamak fusion reactor.
 Flux-aligned coordinate systems are valid in the core region.
 A basic variant of such coordinates is the polar coordinate system which is implemented in this code.
 This code has the basic capability to handle diverted geometries as well.
 The main purpose of this code is to couple the core region of a fusion reactor with a code which models the edge region.
 Coupling is done using the library [preCICE](https://github.com/precice/precice)[1].

-This code is developed as part of a Master thesis by Ishaan Desai done jointly with the Max Planck Insitute of Plasma Physics and the Chair of Scientific Computing at Technical University of Munich.
+This code is developed as part of a [Master thesis by Ishaan Desai](https://mediatum.ub.tum.de/604993?query=desai&show_id=1580087)[2] done jointly with the Max Planck Insitute of Plasma Physics and the Chair of Scientific Computing at Technical University of Munich.

 Contact: Ishaan Desai (*ishaan.desai@tum.de*)